 Under university standards for promotion to the rank of professor, the record must demonstrate an ongoing pattern of service reflecting substantial contributions to the university at one or more levels, to the discipline or profession, and/or to the local, state, national, or international communities.
-In the Department of Theatre greater amounts of service at the college and university level and in national or international professional organizations and the larger community will be expected of the candidate to meet university standards for the award of promotion to the rank of professor.
+In the Department of Theatre continued or increased amounts of service at the college and university level and in national or international professional organizations and the larger community will be expected of the candidate to meet university standards for the award of promotion to the rank of professor.

 Ratings for Performance.
-Using the criteria described above, the candidate's performance in the areas of teaching, scholarship, and service will be rated using the terms "excellent," "very good," "good," "marginal," or "poor," defined as follows:
+Using the criteria described above, the candidate's performance in the areas of teaching, scholarship, and service will be evaluated using the provided rubrics.

-- Excellent The candidate substantially exceeds expectations for tenure and/or promotion to this rank. - Very Good The candidate exceeds expectations for tenure and/or promotion to this rank. - Good The candidate meets expectations for tenure and/or promotion to this rank. - Marginal The candidate falls below disciplinary and department/unit expectations for tenure and/or promotion to this rank. - Poor The candidate falls significantly below expectations for tenure and/or promotion to this rank.
+- Exceeds Expectations- The candidate exceeds expectations for tenure and/or promotion to this rank. - Meets Expectations The candidate meets expectations for tenure and/or promotion to this rank. - Does Not Meet Expectations The candidate falls below expectations for tenure and/or promotion to this rank.